2025–26 Czech National Football League

-The 2025–26 Czech National Football League (known as the Chance Národní Liga for sponsorship reasons) is the 33rd season of the Czech Republic's second tier football league.
+The 2025–26 Czech National Football League (known as the Chance Národní Liga for sponsorship reasons) was the 33rd season of the Czech Republic's second tier football league.
 The season started on 19 July 2025.

 Format

 Starting with the 2024–25 season, the league is called "Chance Národní Liga" after its new main sponsor, Chance betting office.
-The season format is unchanged from last season.
-Each team will play in the league format home and away matches.
-The top-ranked team will we promoted to the Czech First League, the two teams positioned 2nd and 3rd will play a play-out with two teams from the first league positioned 14th and 15th in a home and away format.
-The two lowest-ranked teams will be relegated directly to the third tier.
+The season format was unchanged from last season.
+Each team played in the league format home and away matches.
+The top-ranked team was promoted to the Czech First League, the two teams positioned 2nd and 3rd played a play-out with two teams from the first league positioned 14th and 15th in a home and away format.

+The two lowest-ranked teams were to be relegated directly to the third tier.
+However, after failing to obtain a license for professional competition, Dynamo České Budějovice and Chrudim were administratively relegated after the season and the 15th-placed team Vysočina Jihlava was spared from relegation.

 Team changes

 SK Líšeň, playing in the Czech National Football League since 2019, was rebranded.
-After the 2024–25 season, the club changed its name to SK Artis Brno and moved within the city of Brno from the district of Líšen to Královo Pole.
+After the 2024–25 season, the club changed its name to SK Artis Brno and moved within the city of Brno from the district of Líšeň to Královo Pole.

 MFK Vyškov competed in the Czech National Football League from 2021 to 2025, but the club does not have a stadium that would allow it to play professional league matches, so it decided to play only in lower amateur tiers from 2025 and sold its place in the league to FK Příbram.

-Team changes for sporting reasons included České Budějovice joining the league after being relegated from the previous season's First League, while last season's champions Zlín changed places with them.
+Team changes for sporting reasons included SK Dynamo České Budějovice joining the league after being relegated from the previous season's First League, while last season's champions FC Zlín changed places with them.

 Looking downwards, relegated teams SK Sigma Olomouc B and FK Varnsdorf were replaced by winners of the third tier leagues: Ústí nad Labem, who won the Bohemian Football League, and Kroměříž, who won the Moravian-Silesian Football League.